Microsoft Announces Experimental Release of ROS for Windows 10

 Reading between the lines here, it could be that Microsoft sees ROS as an opportunity to make its cloud platform, Azure, more appealing to roboticists, robotics companies, and industrial or commercial robotics deployments.
 Enthusiastic ROS support might differentiate Microsoft from Amazon’s AWS and Google Cloud Platform, although Google has also made it clear (here at ROSCon) that it’s actively interested in ROS users as well.

-Whatever Microsoft’s motives are, it’s exciting that they’ve taken steps towards making ROS (and soon ROS2) both more accessible and easier to use.
+Whatever Microsoft’s motives are, it’s exciting that they’ve taken steps toward making ROS (and soon ROS2) both more accessible and easier to use.
 There’s plenty of room for streamlining this process even further, although some of the fundamental differences between Windows and Linux may be hard to reconcile.
 We’ll be watching closely to see how things progress over the next several months, and we’ll be following up with both Microsoft and Open Robotics for (on-record) comments as soon as we can.

 [ ROS for Windows ]